James' caps busy weekend with 32 as Lakers beat Hawks 101-96 - WHIZ News

 TIP-INS

-Lakers: Davis grabbed at his right ankle when fouled on a lay-up in the closing minutes, but he was able to finish the game. … Rondo was slapped with a technical late in the second quarter for griping about being called for a foul on Young.
-The Atlanta guard knocked down the technical, then made two more free throws to complete what amounted to a three-point play.
+Lakers: Davis grabbed at his right ankle when fouled on a lay-up in the closing minutes, but he was able to finish. … Rondo was slapped with a technical late in the second quarter for griping about being called for a foul on Young.
+The Atlanta guard knocked down the technical, then made two more free throws to complete what amounted to a three-point play. … Kyle Kuzma missed his third straight game with a sprained left ankle.

-Hawks: Coach Lloyd Pierce picked up a technical in the first half for arguing that a Lakers block should have been called for goaltending. … Kevin Huerter re-injured his left shoulder in the second half and didn’t return.
-The team described it as a contusion.
-Huerter already missed 11 games this season after sustaining a left rotator cuff strain.
+Hawks: Pierce picked up a technical in the first half for arguing that a Lakers block should have been called for goaltending. … Atlanta was outrebounded 56-42. … The Hawks shot just 36 percent from the field.
+Young reached 30 points for the 13th time this season but was held to 9-of-22 shooting, including 3 of 11 from 3-point range.
+“We couldn’t get a real good offensive performance from anybody,” Pierce said. ”

 UP NEXT

-Lakers: Head to Indiana on Tuesday for the next-to-last game on their five-game Eastern road trip.
+Lakers: Head to Indiana on Tuesday for the next-to-last game on their five-game Eastern trip.

 Hawks: Travel to New York on Tuesday to face the Knicks in a match-up between two of the worst teams in the East.